CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 ## Add widgets advanced

-In the [Add widgets](/developers/carto-vl/guides/add-widgets/) guide, you saw how to add legends to a map using the `getLegendsData` method, and how to display widgets using histogram expressions.
+In the [Add legends](/developers/carto-vl/guides/add-legends/) guide, you saw how to add legends to a map using the `getLegendsData` method, and how to display widgets using histogram expressions in the [Add widgets](/developers/carto-vl/guides/add-widgets/) guide.
 In this guide, you will build upon those concepts and learn how to obtain and display information in widgets using the `viewportHistogram` and `globalHistogram` expressions and an external charting library.

 ### Overview

-In the previous guide histogram widgets were built with CARTO's frontend framework [Airship](https://carto.com/airship/).
+In the [previous guide](/developers/carto-vl/guides/add-widgets/) histogram widgets were built with CARTO's frontend framework [Airship](https://carto.com/airship/).
 As explained there, Airship widgets interact with CARTO VL directly, which means widgets are automatically connected to the map and can be configured accordingly.
 This guide takes a deeper dive into histogram expressions and the flexibility in CARTO VL to connect with external libraries.
 You will learn how to use histogram expressions to create bar charts for **categorical** data and histograms for **numeric** data using a [Vancouver Trees](https://team.carto.com/u/cartovl/tables/cartovl.vancouver_trees/public/map) dataset with the external charting library, [Chart.js](https://www.chartjs.org).

 ### Histogram expressions